Mazda MX-5 (NC): Special editions (2009—2012)

 The MX-5 Superlight at 2009 IAA.

 The MX-5 Superlight is a concept car commemorating the 20th anniversary of MX-5 production, designed at Mazda's studio in Frankfurt, Germany.
 It is made of lightweight materials to improve performance, handling, fuel economy and emissions and does not include a windshield.
 It was unveiled at the 2009 Frankfurt Motor Show.

 The vehicle is powered by a MZR 1.8-liter petrol engine rated at 93 kW at 6,500 rpm and 167 Nm torque at 4,500 rpm.
-It features a 5-speed manual transmission, double wishbone front and multi-link rear suspension, Bilstein monotube dampers, 205/45R17 tires, 300 mm ventilated front brake discs and 280 mm solid rear brake discs.
+It has a 5-speed manual transmission, double wishbone front and multi-link rear suspension, Bilstein monotube dampers, 205/45R17 tires, 300 mm ventilated front brake discs and 280 mm solid rear brake discs.
 The "Superlight" weighs in at 2200 lb, making it 130 lb heavier than the original NA 1.8 series MX-5.